Skip to main content

 After completing MA Education (Leadership and Management) in 2024, Beth’s interests peaked around leadership, staff belonging, and motivation.

-Aim: To investigate the lived experiences of Designated Safeguarding Leads in Further Education supporting IMD quartile 1 and 2, with a focus on how secondary trauma influences their perception of the world and professional motivation.
+Aim: To investigate the lived experiences of Designated Safeguarding Leads in Further Education supporting IMD quartile 1 and 2, with a focus on how vicarious trauma influences their perception of the world and professional motivation.

-This research aims to provide a meaningful insight into the impact secondary trauma has on the worldviews and motivation of safeguarding officers in FE.
-While there are many studies around trauma informed practice and the impact of trauma on students, existing research does not address the effect of secondary trauma of safeguarding officers in the Further Education sector.
+This research aims to provide a meaningful insight into the impact vicarious trauma has on the worldviews and motivation of safeguarding officers in FE.
+While there are many studies around trauma informed practice and the impact of trauma on students, existing research does not address the effect of vicarious trauma of safeguarding officers in the Further Education sector.
 Though this study is specific to Further Education, it could lead to further research to shape and inform any role with an emotional workload.

 Beth Wolstenholme